bloominstituteoftechnology/Sprint-Challenge-Lambda-Times-React/README.md

 ## Project Setup

-- This project was put together using Create React App so you should be very familiar with the file structure up to this point.
+X This project was put together using Create React App so you should be very familiar with the file structure up to this point.
-- From within the `lambdatimes` folder run `yarn` and then `yarn start`.
+X From within the `lambdatimes` folder run `yarn` and then `yarn start`.
 This will open your locally hosted application in your browser.
 Once you are ready move onto the next steps:

 ### Part I